Buying Americans, copying Atalanta & Tacopina's plans to make Catania 'one of the greatest teams in Italy' | Goal.com

 Catania had been in Serie A as recently as 2014, but now sits in the third division, having been relegated from Serie B in 2015.

-Currently, SIGI are fielding three offers for the club with an answer expected by the end of the month, and, should his bid prove successful, he hopes to rebuild the club by taking inspiration from one of Serie A's brightest teams.
+Currently, SIGI are fielding three offers for the team with an answer expected by the end of the month, and, should his bid prove successful, he hopes to rebuild the outfit by taking inspiration from one of Serie A's brightest clubs.

 "I like it a lot and I hope it can be replicated.
 The key points must be scouting and investments in the youth sector aimed at the growth of the players and we can do all this by making the most of Torre del Grifo.
 Then we have to develop the culture of the club."